Sankosh River

 The two largest tributaries are the Mo Chhu and Pho Chhu, which flow together at Punakha.
 The Punakha dzong, which is situated immediately above the confluence of the two rivers, is one of the most beautiful dzongs in Bhutan and the winter residence of the Dratshang Lhentshog.
 The upper reaches of the Pho Chhu are susceptible to ice blockages, and the dzong has been damaged on several occasions by glacial lake outburst floods.
-After it enters in India, it flows on the border of Assam and West Bengal.
+After it enters India, it flows on the border of Assam and West Bengal.
 At Wangdue Phodrang, elevation 1364 m, the river is joined by the west flowing Tang Chuu and it enters a precipitous gorge.
 The highway running south from Wangdue Phodrang to Dagana follows the river for much of its course.
 Near the town of Takshay is the confluence with the west flowing Hara Chhu.
 The last major Bhutanese tributary is the Daga Chhu.